Listen to This Article

 - Made from recycled paper

 How do you know which triggers create purchase intent?
 On-shelf product testing is the only way to remove subjectivity from the process.
-In a realistic environment, you learn the true nature of a consumer’s desire for purchasing products, such as those with recyclable packaging.
+In a realistic environment, you learn the true nature of a consumer’s desire to purchase products, such as those with recyclable packaging.

-This removes the do good ideology that people “hope” is within themselves.
+This removes the do-good ideology that people “hope” is within themselves.
 Instead, it focuses on when push comes to shove, are they willing to make the switch and pay the higher price?
-So, as you drive to include a sustainable packaging option into your design strategy, don’t assume that your results will match the interest level found in these studies.
+So, as you drive to include a sustainable packaging option in your design strategy, don’t assume that your results will match the interest level in these studies.

 Factors that Impact Purchase Decisions

 Agreeing with what we just discussed, although consumers clarified they prefer sustainable packaging, it might not be the most important factor for shoppers when making a purchase.

 They asked the participants in the study about other factors, like price and ease of use.
 The chart revealed some surprising conclusions when ranking all the different factors, from most important to least important.
 Here’s the ranking in order of importance: